contactandyc/another-c-library/website/ebook/13-map/index.md

 bool ac_map_erase(ac_map_node_t *node, ac_map_node_t **root);
 ```

-The find and insert methods were left to the end for a reason.
+The find and insert methods were left last for a reason.
 These are the only two groups of functions that need to understand the value of a node.
 These functions end up being custom.
 To aid in writing these functions, I've created the following macros.

 ```c
 ac_map_find_m(name, keytype, datatype, compare)